 In the event of any unauthorised access or disclosure of an individual’s personal information (including where information is lost in circumstances where unauthorised access or disclosure is likely to occur) that is likely to result in serious harm to an individual, ADN will investigate and notify the individual concerned and the Office of the Australian Information Commissioner as soon as practicable, in accordance with the Privacy Act.

-All queries or complaints regarding this Privacy Policy, or requests for access to, or correction of, personal information should be directed to the ACF Privacy Officer as follows:
+All queries or complaints regarding this Privacy Policy, or requests for access to, or correction of, personal information should be directed to the ADN Privacy Officer as follows:

 ADN Privacy Officer